rust-lang/rust/text/0000-stabilize-catch-panic.md

 * Rust doesn't expose uninitialized memory
 * Panics cannot be caught in a thread
 * Across threads data is poisoned by default on panics
-* Idiomatic Rust must opt in to extra amounts of sharing data across boundaries
+* Idiomatic Rust must opt in to extra sharing across boundaries (e.g. `RefCell`)
+* Destructors are relatively rare and uninteresting in safe code

-With these mitigation tactics, it ends up being the case that **safe Rust code can mostly ignore exception safety concerns**.
+These mitigations all address the *second* aspect of exception unsafety: observation of broken invariants.
+With the tactics in place, it ends up being the case that **safe Rust code can largely ignore exception safety concerns**.
 That being said, it does not mean that safe Rust code can *always* ignore exception safety issues.
 There are a number of methods to subvert the mitigation strategies listed above:

 1. When poisoning data across threads, antidotes are available to access poisoned data.
 Namely the [`PoisonError` type][pet] allows safe access to the